Dittisham | South Devon Village Guide

 Plymouth’s origins can be traced back to Saxon times, more than a thousand years ago, and has a vast history reflecting its maritime location.
 The city has established a strong and proud reputation as a centre of voyage, discovery and military importance.
 The sea continues to touch the lives of everyone who has lived in or visited Plymouth, and shapes the modern city we see today.

-Here are just a few mementos of Plymouth’s fascinating history:
+Here are just a few mementoes of Plymouth’s fascinating history:

 Plymouth officially became a city in 1928.